Łukasz Koszarek

-Łukasz Koszarek (born 12 January 1984) is a Polish professional basketball player for Legia Warszawa of the Polish Basketball League.
-He is a 187 cm point guard.
+Łukasz Koszarek (born 12 January 1984) is a Polish former professional basketball player for.
+He was a 187 cm point guard.

 Professional career

 Koszarek has spent most of his career in the Polish Basketball League.
 He made his debut for Polonia Warbud Warszawa in 2003–04, seeing limited action off the bench for the team.
 However, the following year, he saw significantly more action, averaging 11.6 points and 4.8 assists per game in leading the team to a third-place finish in the league.

 In 2008–09 season, he averaged 13.9 points and 6.1 assists per game for fourth-place Anwil Włocławek.
 After a successful season in Anwil, he moved to Italy and signed a two-year contract with JuveCaserta, where he was just a backup point guard and didn’t see much playing time.
 In his last season abroad he averaged 4.9 points, 1.6 rebounds and 1.5 assists.

 He came back to Poland in the summer of 2011, when he signed a contract with Trefl Sopot.
 In the 2011–12 season Koszarek was voted the MVP of the league and led Trefl to finals, where they lost to Asseco Prokom.
 Koszarek finished the season averaging 15.5 points, 3.7 rebounds and 5.4 assists per game.

 The 2012–13 season Koszarek started in Asseco Prokom, but after the club struggled with financial problems, he moved to Zielona Góra in the middle of the season and won his first Polish championship title playing for Stelmet.
 After that season he signed a multi-year contract with the club.
 Koszarek re-signed with the team on 20 July 2020.

 On 31 May 2021 he signed with Legia Warszawa of the Polish Basketball League.